 Click Here for article

-1.7 million dollars was awarded to the passenger of a motorcycle operator involved in a motorcycle vs. motor vehicle crash.
+1.7 million dollars was awarded to the passenger of a motorcycle operator involved in a motor vehicle vs motorcycle accident.
 The client sustained serious personal injuries as a result of the crash including a shattered pelvis and damaged urethra.
 Thankfully, the client made a miraculous recovery and was able to return to work as a mail handler just months after the collision.
 Attorney McManus successfully argued that the residual effects of his client’s injuries had effectively destroyed her earning capacity.

 $750,000 was awarded to the estate of an iron-worker who sustained fatal injuries after falling over twenty feet from open iron.
-Attorney McManus successfully argued that the general contractor on the site was responsible for ensuring that the subcontractors were utilizing proper safety procedures, including fall protection.
+Trial attorney McManus successfully argued that the general contractor on the site was responsible for ensuring that the subcontractors were utilizing proper safety procedures, including fall protection.

 $250,000 was awarded to a dentist who suffered a neck injury in a motor vehicle collision.
 Attorney McManus successfully argued that the neck injury prevented the dentist from realizing the full extent of her earning capacity.